dharmaInit/psfetcher/README.md

    ### What's in thoughts but not in the works:
    - a GUI version
-   - separation by content type (games vs DLCs).
-Requires an external database for filtering results, as that option got removed with the revamp of PS Store
+   - ~~separation by content type (games vs DLCs).
+Requires an external database for filtering results, as that option got removed with the revamp of PS Store~~
+      - done as of version 1.0.3
    - separation by platform (PS4 and PS5).
 Not useful as of now, as PS5 titles are currently at the minimum
+      - written but not implemented due to the reason above